 The public sky watching starts at different times during the year depending on the time of the sunset.
 The times can be found on Program page in the third column (Hvězdárna).

-There is allways an astronomer who sets the telescope and present short talks during the sky watching.
+There is allways an astronomer who sets the telescope and presents short talks during the sky watching.

 In summer we also do public observing of the Sun.
 Visitors can watch our nearest star with two telescopes.
 One offers traditional darkened view of the Sun while the other one allows visitors to see Sun in a narrow region of the spectrum called H alpha.